-We provide donations to support broadband education, training and technology through Spectrum Digital Education (SDE).
-The non-profit organizations that receive grants align with the company's desire to educate community members on the benefits of broadband and how to use it to improve their lives.
+Charter funds programs offering broadband education, training, and technology through Spectrum Digital Education.
+The nonprofit organizations that receive grants through this program align with the Company's desire to educate community members on the benefits of broadband and how to use it to improve their lives.

-In 2020, Charter awarded a total of \$1 million in grants through Spectrum Digital Education which enabled the company to surpass its multiyear commitment to award \$6 million in cash and in-kind donations to support broadband education across the company's footprint.
+In 2021, Charter awarded \$1 million in grants, increasing the program's total investment to \$7 million in grants plus in-kind donations-all in support of broadband educations across the Company's footprint-since the program launched in 2017.